 Defeating current detection technology

 The collaboration of SMIs and counterfeit criminals is problematic in two ways: 1) it preys on the trust between the influencer and their followers and 2) it circumvents traditional counterfeit detection technologies.
-Trusting followers are openly told to follow links posted by SMIs or even those stated in videos, to purchase counterfeit goods.
+Trusting followers are openly told to follow links posted by SMIs or even those stated in videos, to purchase fake goods.
 This renders traditional detection by e-commerce sites useless, as the item advertised is often generic and therefore not detected as potentially counterfeit.
 Here is how the scheme works:

 Taking an outside-in approach

-In recent years, online counterfeit detection has taken an inside-out approach, where e-commerce sites detect the presence of counterfeit products on their sites using internal point-of-sale data.
+In recent years, online counterfeit detection has taken an inside-out approach, where commerce sites detect the presence of counterfeit products on their sites using internal point-of-sale data.
 This has proven to be an effective approach until now.

-For businesses to continue to protect themselves from this emerging risk, brands and e-commerce sites alike need to reverse their approach to counterfeit detection and take an outside-in approach.
-This involves identifying social media influencers and others who are actively promoting counterfeit products and mapping them back to the point of sale.
-While this may seem like a mammoth task, leveraging advanced analytics and machine learning can considerably reduce the effort required, remove false positives, and help brand managers understand who is targeting them and how they are operating.
+For businesses to continue to protect themselves from this emerging risk, brands and commerce sites alike need to reverse their approach to counterfeit detection and take an outside-in approach.
+This involves identifying social media influencers and others who are actively promoting counterfeit brands and products and mapping them back to the point of sale.
+While this may seem like a mammoth task, leveraging advanced data analytics and machine learning can considerably reduce the effort required, remove false positives, and help brand managers understand who is targeting them and how they are operating.